sbulav/rancher-k101/README.md

   the above
 * What can you use to dynamically generate certificates?:  Cert Manager

+### 5.5 Discovering the Rancher Application Catalog

+* Which of the following is NOT a valid format for Rancher to use as a catalog repo?:  A SVN server
+* What happens when there is a newer version of a Helm chart made available in a catalog repo?:  The page of installed apps will show that the app has an upgrade available
+* Helm apps are installed through a Rancher service account with administrator privileges.: False
+* What is the difference between a Helm chart and a Rancher app?:  Helm charts require you to enter key/value pairs for answers and Rancher apps use a form to configure the answers
+* A catalog that is enabled at the Global scope can be disabled at the Project scope.: False
+* Who can add new catalogs?:  It depends on the RBAC permissions for the account and the scope at which the catalog is being added
+* You can clone an application into the same namespace.: False
+* You can roll back an application to a previous version from the UI.: True
+* What is the proper way to delete an application?:  Delete the application and then delete the namespace

 ## Install Rancher as container

 ### Run runcher with Podman as self-signed certificate